jianongHe/Term-Rex/README.md

 # Term-Rex: Command-Line Dino Runner

-A terminal-based dinosaur runner game inspired by the Chrome offline game, implemented in Python using the curses library.
+A terminal-based dinosaur runner game inspired by the Chrome offline game, implemented in Golang using the curses library.

 ## Game Features